In Part One of this tutorial, we explained how to use widgets in WordPress and in Part 2, we explained how to configure text widgets.

 To learn more about adding audios to WordPress, see this tutorial:

-Now, let’s add An RSS widget to your sidebar navigation menu.
+Let’s add An RSS widget to the sidebar section.

 To add the widget, find an RSS widget in the Available Widgets section and drag it to your sidebar area …